AWS Machine Learning Blog

 - For Runtime¸ choose your runtime.

-- For Execution role¸ select Use an existing role.
+- For Execution role¸ select Create a new role or Use an existing role.

-- Choose an AWS Identity and Access Management (IAM) role that includes the following policy, which gives your function permission to invoke a model endpoint:
+- Whether you created a new role or using the existing role, make sure to include the following policy, which gives your function permission to invoke a model endpoint:

 The following is the sample Lambda function code:

 ENDPOINT_NAME is an environment variable that holds the name of the SageMaker model endpoint you just deployed using the sample notebook.
-Replace the value
+Go to the SageMaker console to find the end point name generated by SageMaker.
+Enter the name as the environment variable value.
+It would look like

 The event that invokes the Lambda function is triggered by API Gateway.
 API Gateway simply passes the test data through an event.